Shadowphax/terraform-hpc-basic/README.md

 This repository is meant to provide an environment with which researchers can conduct the following work:
 * Instantiate a set of compute nodes running SLURM
-* Instantiate a set of storage nodes for scratch storage with BeeGFS
 * Jupyter Hub and associated spawners to execute jobs on SLURM